ericyangyu/DeMAC/README.md

 * [RabbitMQ](https://rabbitmq.com/download.html)
 * [Anaconda](https://docs.anaconda.com/anaconda/install/) (Optional)

-Docker will help us install RabbitMQ, which is how we manage our message queue system in MSARL.
+Docker will help us install RabbitMQ, which is how we manage our message queue system in DeMAC.
 Anaconda is an optional dependency to set up a virtual environment with the instructions below.

 Assuming you have the 3 dependencies above, setting up your virtual environment is simple.
 Simply run the following: